-School name Academic Year Please sign and return to (DSL) by 20 th September 2019 insort names have read and am familiar and understand my role and responsibilities as set out (1) The School's Child Protection Policy(2) Part 1 and Annex A of 'Keeping Children's Safe in Education' DfE Guidance, 2019 I am aware that the DSL/DDSLs are: and I able to discuss any concerns that I may have with them. reception or on the school website. pies of the policies mentioned above, are available in Signed Date
+School name Academic Year Please sign and return to (DSL) by 20 th September 2019 have read and am familiar ocuments and understand my role and responsibilities as set out (1) The School's Child Protection P (2) Part 1 and Annex A of 'Keepin Policy ng Children Safe in Education' DfE Guidance, 2019 I am aware that the DSL/DDSLs are and I able to discuss any concerns that I may have with them.
+I know that further guidance, togeth reception or on the school website. her with copies of the policies mentioned above, are available in Signed Date